71 miles - Great Southern Overland Stage Route of 1849; Beautiful Desert Scenery; Ocotillo, CA - February 11, 2017

 I would abandon my beloved New York Yankees and

 cheer full-time for San Diego.
 Will it happen?
-Maybe someday.
+We can only hope.

 Third Photo: Just another stunning mountain and desert scene.
 You would get spoiled living along this corridor.